sesam-community/simple-odata/README.md

 `use_page_as_counter` - when set to true, the service will send the number of the page as the value to the page_parameter.
 When set to false, the service will send the current count of fetched entities to the page_parameter.
 Default value: false.

-`use_paging` - set if paging should be used or not, default value: true.
+`use_paging` - set if paging should be used or not, default value: false.

 ### Querystring restricted parameters: